How to Cite a Conference Paper

 Reference List Format:

 Presenter, A. A. (Year, Month Day-range).
-Title of paper or presentation [Type of contribution].
+Title of paper or talk [Type of contribution].
 Conference Name, Location.
 DOI or URL

 Example: